thinkloop/todo-app/README.md

 # Todo App: Selectors (Integration)
 This project integrates [todo view layer](https://github.com/thinkloop/todo-react-components) and [todo state container](https://github.com/thinkloop/todo-redux-state) to create a functional todo app.
-Its primary task is to take flat, normalized, shallow state provided by a redux state container, and transform it into nested, denormalized, hierarchical structures that the view demands.
+Its primary task is to take flat, normalized, shallow state provided by a redux state container, and transform it into the nested, denormalized, hierarchical structures that the view demands.
 The mechanism by which it does this is called: **selectors**.
 Selectors are functions that take state (nothing else), and return view-specific structures.
 For example, the following selector builds a label out of `activePage` state:

 ```javascript
 import todoReduxState from 'todo-redux-state';